Enhance Your Education

 Student Research and Creative Projects

 Knox is a leader in promoting top-notch undergraduate research.
 In fact, more than 90% of all Knox students complete an independent research or creative project by the time they graduate.
 Many students' projects are supported by an unusually rich array of Knox College funding programs that together provide students more than $200,000 each year in support of their work.
 These sources include: Richter Memorial Scholars Program, Ford Foundation Research Fellows Program, Ronald E. McNair Fellows Program and departmentally supported independent studies.
-In addition, special fellowships awarded to Knox through national competitions and through the research grants of Knox faculty make Knox a leader in promoting undergraduate research.
+In addition, there are also departmentally specific grants, offered through the Junod and Math Talks funds, to support students doing research projects during the summer or Winter Break.
+These opportunities make Knox a leader in promoting undergraduate research.